awsdocs/amazon-dynamodb-developer-guide/doc_source/switching.capacitymode.md

-# Considerations When Changing Read/Write Capacity Mode<a name="switching.capacitymode"></a>
+# Considerations when changing read/write Capacity Mode<a name="switching.capacitymode"></a>

- You can switch between read/write capacity modes once every 24 hours\.
+You can change this setting twice in a 24\-hour period, so don’t worry if this needs to be changed in the future\.
 Consider the following when updating your read/write capacity mode in Amazon DynamoDB\.

-## Managing Capacity<a name="switching.capacity"></a>
+## Managing capacity<a name="switching.capacity"></a>

  When you update a table from provisioned to on\-demand mode, you don't need to specify how much read and write throughput you expect your application to perform\.